 An NDA (Non-disclosure agreement) is the first thing you’ll want to use to protect yourself when talking to anyone about your idea.
 When you contact us we can arrange one for you as part of our initial free consultation.

 The two main ‘exit strategies’ to monetise your idea are either through selling a licence for it to be produced by an existing more established company or for you to produce and sell it yourself.
 There are pros and cons to both which we can explain to you.

 Unfortunately this depends on the complexity of your product and the amount of support you need.
 As a small consultancy we’re able to be very competitive.

-Even though we only work on projects which we feel have a real economic and market potential, it’s important to keep our business model purely as a (design) service provider.
+Even though we only work on projects which we feel have a real economic and market potential, we try to keep our business model based on being a design service provider.
 However.
 If this is something you are looking for, let us know as we often hear about grants which you may be eligible to apply for.

 We’ve enjoyed working with several companies in China over the years for prototype and production parts.
 Depending on what you want to produce this can be the best option for you, but it’s worth discussing properly as manufacturing in the UK can have distinct benefits also.

 We have a trusted network of suppliers in the UK who can help with a wide range of processes such as metal fabrication, prototyping and moulding of plastics and rubber.
 Using ‘local’ factories can be beneficial for logistics, quality control and communication.

 Honestly, we regularly say no to work.
 As part of the initial free consultation with you we’ll be able to get a feel for the potential value of your idea, roughly how much it may take to develop and manufacture and the size of the potential market.
 If it doesn’t feel like it adds up, we’ll say or possibly suggest a different approach.